chinedufn/webgl-water-tutorial/README.md

 git clone https://github.com/chinedufn/webgl-water-tutorial
 cd webgl-water-tutorial
-cargo install -f wasm-bindgen-cli@0.2.29 # Or download a release binary ./build.sh
+cargo install -f wasm-bindgen-cli --version 0.2.29 # Or download a release binary ./build.sh

 ## Opens your browser to http://localhost:8080  where the demo will be running